-Elizabeth was selected to Superlawyers for Labor and Employment law in 2017.
+Elizabeth was selected to Superlawyers for Labor and Employment law in 2017 and 2018.
 She has been selected as a Superlawyer “Rising Star” in 2010, 2012, and 2014- 2016.
 She has been recognized as a Top 100 Trial Lawyer by The National Trial Lawyers for each year from 2013 to present.
-She is active with the Washington Association for Justice and with her local bar association.
+She was appointed by the Washington Supreme Court to the Washington Pattern Jury Instructions Committee in 2018.
+She serves the Secretary/ Treasurer for the Washington State Association of Justice.
 She serves on the board of Lawyers Helping Hungry Children and as Co-Treasurer of the Justice for All PAC.
 She is a member of the Washington Employment Lawyers Association, American Association for Justice, Washington State Association for Justice, and the King County Bar Association.
 She is also a recipient of Avvo “Client’s Choice” Award.

 Prior to becoming an attorney, Elizabeth served as Lead Articles Editor of the San Diego International Law Journal.
 She also represented taxpayers in disputes with the IRS at the University of San Diego School of Law Tax Clinic, received Honors in Trial Advocacy, and externed with Federal Magistrate Judge Leo S. Papas for the U.S. District Court in the Southern District of California.